iotJumpway/Intel-Examples/Intel-Movidius/ASL-Classification/README.md

 ## Evaluating & Testing Your Model

-Ince training has finished and the Movidius compatible graph has been generated, the shell script will execute the evaluation program and start the classifier in test mode.
+Once training has finished and the Movidius compatible graph has been generated, the shell script will execute the evaluation program and start the classifier in test mode.
 The output of the program will be shown in your terminal.

 ## Bugs/Issues